RDaou05/personal-password-manager/README.md

 2. If you are using windows, run `npm i` in the main directory to install all necessary packages.
 If you are using mac, see step 4.
 3. If you are using mac, run `npm_config_nwjs_process_arch=x64 npm i` to install all necessary packages.
 4. To open the password manager in dev mode, run `npm run dev`
-5. To create a build dmg file on MACOS, run `appdmg appdmg.json "path to save file"`
+5. To create a build dmg file on MACOS, run `npm install appdmg`, then run `appdmg appdmg.json "path to save file"`
     - So if you want to save the setup dmg file on your desktop, run `appdmg appdmg.json ~/Desktop/PM.dmg`

 # Features and Usage Process